Disappearance of Damien Nettles: Investigation

 On 25 July 2016, a BBC Three series, Unsolved: The Boy Who Disappeared, was broadcast about the case.

-Nettles’ family became aware their son may have been captured on CCTV whilst on the High Street in Cowes, so they sought out the owners of the cameras, which belonged to a local organisation.
-After the authorities were notified, Nettles was pinpointed on the footage.
-But after it was viewed by Nettles’ mother, she informed police the person in the film they believed to be her son, was in fact not him.
-She did however locate her son on the film, which caught Nettles’ last movements, in which he could be seen alone, eating his chips, walking along the empty street just after midnight.
-This was the last moment on film that Nettles’ mother ever saw her son alive.
-After a period of time, this footage was lost by police.
-A complaint was made by Nettles’ mother to the Independent Police Complaints Commission in 2005 regarding this loss and the way her son’s case had been dealt with.
-She received a response in which she was advised that the incident concerning the officer responsible for the lost tapes had previously been acted upon.
+Nettles' family became aware their son may have been captured on CCTV whilst on the High Street in Cowes.
+Nettles' mother was able to locate her son in the footage, where he could be seen alone, eating, and walking along the empty street just after midnight.
+This is believed to be his last known movements.
+Unfortunately, this footage was lost by police.
+A complaint was made by Nettles' mother to the Independent Police Complaints Commission in 2005 regarding this loss and the way her son's case had been dealt with.
+She was informed that the incident concerning the officer responsible for the lost tapes had already been dealt with.

-It has been claimed that Nettles’ mother has conveyed how disheartened she had found herself, because of the police’s management of the case.
-Evidence ended up being mislaid, along with records failing to be kept, resulting in any possible progression of the case being hindered.
-The call log made to police on the night of Nettles’ disappearance no longer exists, and the records detailing which officers were on duty that night were lost.
+It has been claimed that Nettles' mother has conveyed how disheartened she had found herself, because of the police's management of the case.
+Evidence ended up being misplaced, along with records failing to be kept, hindering any possible progression of the case.
+The call log made to police on the night of Nettles' disappearance no longer exists, and the records detailing which officers were on duty that night were lost.
 However, the case remains open.
-Other criticisms towards the handling of the investigation include requests made to commence searches both on land and from the air, being rejected, and the error made by police who initially listed Nettles as a missing adult rather than a missing child.
+Other criticisms towards the handling of the investigation include requests made to commence searches both on land and air being rejected, and the error made by police who initially listed Nettles (aged 16) as a missing adult rather than a missing child.
 Members of the public campaigned by protesting and participating in a march.
-Their aim was to convince police to dig at Parkhurst Forest and Gurnard, as claims were made that Nettles’ remains may be buried there.
+Their aim was to convince police to dig at Parkhurst Forest and Gurnard, as claims were made that Nettles' remains may be buried there.
 However, police declined this request, as they believed the claims made to them came from untrustworthy sources.